 Click here for application information.

 Four Residents are housed in our new Residence Hall, an ADA compliant live/work facility completed in 2010.
-With sleeping and cooking areas as well as private bathrooms in each residence room, studio space is included with living quarters in two units while the other two units share a large studio separate from their living quarters.
+With sleeping and cooking areas as well as bathrooms in each residence room, studio space is included with living quarters in two units while the other two units share a large studio separate from their living quarters.

 The House contains a library, office and public restrooms as well as exhibition space in the Elizabeth V. Sullivan Gallery.